 After trying three different doors, Slade cursed as he realized they were all occupied.

 "So, where's the guy at?
-He's he here yet?"
+Is he here yet?"
 EJ asked, completely oblivious to Slade's irritation.

 "Listen sweetheart, if we can't figure out what to do with your fucking kid, there will be no need for you to worry about meeting anyone tonight, do you understand?"